se-sic/coronet/README.md

 - On the one hand, networks can either be *directed* or undirected (configured via `author.directed` in the [`NetworkConf`](#networkconf)).
 If directedness is configured, the edges are directed from the author of an event (i.e., the actor) to the other authors.

-- On the other hand, we can construct edges based on the *temporal order of events* or just construct edges neglecting the temporal order of events (configured via `respect.temporal.order` in the [`NetworkConf`](#networkconf)).
+- On the other hand, we can construct edges based on the *temporal order of events* or just construct edges neglecting the temporal order of events (configured via `author.respect.temporal.order` in the [`NetworkConf`](#networkconf)).
 When respecting the temporal order, there will be only one edge for the later event of two related events between two authors.
 Potentially, this also includes loop edges (i.e., edges from one vertex to itself).
 Otherwise, when neglecting the temporal order, there will be mutual edges among all pairs of authors.

 In the following, we illustrate the edge construction for all combinations of temporally (un-)ordered data and (un-)directed networks on an example with one mail thread: